-Japanese animation (anime) is such an integral part of modern-day Japan that it makes sense to watch some animation before going to Japan.
+Japanese animation (anime) is such an integral part of modern-day Japan that it makes sense to watch some before going to Japan, even if you don’t like animation.
+These are 10 of the best Japanese animation movies and series you can see.

 This is part of my continuing guide to Japanese culture.

 You can actually learn some things about Japanese life in this as well.

 I have been watching Japanese animation since 1991 and that’s also when I became fascinated with Japanese culture.

 In that regard, this is a personal choice of what I recommend to watch (like all my reviews).

-If you know about Japanese anime already you may disagree with some of these choices, but this is about what anime is good to watch for the first-timer or just the curious that are interested in it.
+If you know about Japanese animation already you may disagree with some of these choices, but this is about what animation is good to watch for the first-timer or just the curious that are interested in it.

-Normally I don’t do these with favourites in order but this time I have for this anime movies list.
+Normally I don’t do these with favourites in order but this time I have for this animation movies list.

 10. Samurai Champloo